qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorial-part-1.rst

+.. _pages/tutorial-part-1#tutorial_part_1:_the_beginning_of_a_twitter_app:

 Tutorial Part 1: The Beginning of a twitter App
 ***********************************************

+.. _pages/tutorial-part-1#the_missing_manual:

 The Missing Manual
 ==================

-We have heard it a couple of times: Users are missing a tutorial a bit more complex than the simple :doc:`"Hello World" tutorial <pages/helloworld>` we already have.
+We have heard it a couple of times: Users are missing a tutorial a bit more complex than the simple :doc:`"Hello World" tutorial <helloworld>` we already have.
 Today, we want to close that gap between the first tutorial and the `demo applications <http://qooxdoo.org/demo>`_ included in the framework like the `Feedreader <http://demo.qooxdoo.org/1.2/feedreader>`_.

 As you sure have read in the headline, we are building a simple twitter application. `twitter <http://twitter.com>`_ is a well known service for posting public short messages and has a `good API <http://apiwiki.twitter.com>`_ for accessing data.
 The following mockup shows you how the application should look like at the end.

 |twitter mockup.png|

-.. |twitter mockup.png| image:: /pages/tutorials/twittermockup1.png
+.. |twitter mockup.png| image:: /tutorials/twittermockup1.png

-If you take a closer look at the mockup, you see a :doc:`window <pages/widget/window>` containing a :doc:`toolbar <pages/widget/toolbar>`, a :doc:`list <pages/widget/list>`, a :doc:`text area <pages/widget/textarea>` and a :doc:`button <pages/widget/button>` to post messages.
+If you take a closer look at the mockup, you see a :doc:`window <widget/window>` containing a :doc:`toolbar <widget/toolbar>`, a :doc:`list <widget/list>`, a :doc:`text area <widget/textarea>` and a :doc:`button <widget/button>` to post messages.
 This should cover some common scenarios of a typical qooxdoo application.

 In the first part you'll learn how to create a new application and how to build a part of the main UI.
-But before we get started, be sure you looked at the :doc:`"Hello World" tutorial <pages/helloworld>`.
+But before we get started, be sure you looked at the :doc:`"Hello World" tutorial <helloworld>`.
 We rely on some of the fundamentals explained there.

+.. _pages/tutorial-part-1#getting_started:

 Getting started
 ===============